 Alamere Falls, Point Reyes National Seashore, CaliforniaThere may be more-impressive waterfalls in close proximity, but when it comes to uniqueness, Alamere Falls takes the cake.
 Even with an 8-mile approach, it’s more accessible than nearby falls and the entire hike in offers beautiful views of the craggy coastline.

 The reward?
 A raging waterfall that crashes onto a coarse sand beach and meets up directly with the waves of the Pacific Ocean.

 Havasu Falls, Havasupai Indian Reservation, ArizonaNestled into a side canyon of the more famous Grand Canyon, this waterfall is rare in that it gushes year-round.
 Its milky blue-green water makes it a surreal experience and one of the most Instagrammed spots in the country.

 How could it not be?
 The red-rock dams and rock formations surrounding the falls give the whole look of the place a magical contrast.
 It’s a no-brainer on our list.

-Adding to that, its elusive flow — it runs only as the winter icepack melts, and usually dries up by midsummer — and it’s no wonder why this landmark has inspired some of the most influential outdoorsmen of our time.
-(Photographer Ansel Adams and conservation advocate John Muir were both fascinated by the spot.)
+Add to that its elusive flow — it runs only as the winter icepack melts and usually dries up by midsummer — and it’s no wonder why this landmark has inspired some of the most influential outdoorsmen of our time.
+Photographer Ansel Adams and conservation advocate John Muir both were fascinated by the spot.